 This summer Wandering Kiwi Jr and I fulfilled a dream.
-We are both huge Sound of Music fans – me from childhood and, well, she is a child – so we decided to indulge our inner von Trapp and experience the ultimate Sound of Music trip to Salzburg.
+We are both huge Sound of Music fans – me from childhood and, well, she is a child – so we decided to indulge our inner von Trapp and experience the ultimate Sound of Music tour Salzburg.

-One thing you need to realise before you embark on the ultimate Sound of Music experience in Salzburg is that Austrians aren’t really that into the Sound of Music.
+One thing you need to realise before you embark on the ultimate Sound of Music tour in Salzburg is that Austrians aren’t really that into the Sound of Music movie.
 In fact you might notice that local people tend to roll their eyes when you mention the film and grumble about the coach tours blocking traffic.

 However, in more recent years Salzburgers have got more on board with the phenomenon and in 2016 there were even a few events to celebrate the 50th anniversary of the Sound of Music.